sgologuzov/robopro-blocks/README.md

 ## Attention

-If you modified this project, you have to run `npm run prepublish`  and restart openblock-gui.
-(After modifying the blocks code the webpack-dev-server won't rebuild the openblock-gui automaticly.)
+If you modified this project, you have to run `npm run prepublish`  and restart robopro-gui.
+(After modifying the blocks code the webpack-dev-server won't rebuild the robopro-gui automaticly.)